 Can there be such as thing as cake-less cake?
 Hmm… This steak cake looks like a cake, but fails the definition of a real cake.
 So I’m going with cake-less cake.
 And just cake for short.
 After all, the dogs won’t judge on names or looks.
 Just drool and yum factors.

 Here in NZ, we’re lucky to have relatively easy access to high-quality pasture-raised meat.
-Lean beef muscle meat is a yellow-purine food that we feed in moderation, usually as jerky treats in small quantity treats.
+Lean beef muscle meat is a yellow-purine food that we feed in moderation, usually as jerky treats.
 A nibble of steak is a rare special indulgence, especially in Humphrey’s purine-moderated Dalmatian diet.
-He isn’t on a medically restricted diet or directed feeding protocol, but we still moderate his foods as a precaution.
+He isn’t on a medically restricted diet or feeding protocol for purine issues, but we still prefer to moderate his foods as a precaution.
 For more restrictive diets, the cake-less cake can be easily swapped for another protein.

-As a note of extra caution for any Dalmatian pals with a history of stones or other dogs on restricted diets, steak may not be the right choice for your cake.
+As a note of caution for any Dalmatian pals with a history of stones or other dogs on restricted diets, steak may not be the right choice for your cake.
 It might also not be an option in some shopping budgets.
 In either case, not to worry.
 You can swap the meat with a similar prep, where suitable, or fully cook where required.
 I already have visions of a bacon wrapped round of chicken for a future cake.
 Haha!
-If your pup can’t have any muscle meats or fish, you could use a baked egg-based quiche instead if diet allows, or hop into our dog recipe archives to look for some different cakes, treats, and other recipe ideas.
+If your pup can’t have any muscle meats or fish, you could try a baked egg-based quiche instead, if diet allows, or hop into our dog recipe archives to look for some different cakes, treats, and other recipe ideas.
 There are lots of alternatives.